alvarogonzalezferrer/krono_battle_zone/README.md

   * mak43b.zip

 4. Misc tools
-  * unzip32.exe -- Optional to unpack under MS-DOS
+  * unzip32.exe -- Optional to unpack the zip files under MS-DOS
-  * upx-3.96-dos.zip -- Optinal to pack the .exe
+  * upx-3.96-dos.zip -- Optinal to pack the finished .exe file
   * vc405sw.zip -- Volkov Commander - SUPER OPTIONAL TO MANAGE FILES UNDER MS-DOS

 Install everything in your MS DOS box (or DOSBOX), test if the compiler works and is properly set-up per DJGPP instructions.